San Juan 21

-The San Juan 21 is an American trailerable sailboat, that was designed by Don Clark as and first built in 1970.
+The San Juan 21 is an American trailerable sailboat, that was designed by Don Clark as a cruiser-racer and first built in 1970.

 Production

-The design was built by the Clark Boat Company in Kent, Washington, United States, but it is now out of production.
+The design was built by the Clark Boat Company in Kent, Washington, United States, as well as eventually opening a facility in New Bern, North Carolina, but it is now out of production.
 A total of 2600 San Juan 21s were completed.

 The design was introduced at the 1970 Seattle Boat Show and was well received.

 Design

-The San Juan 21 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The San Juan 21 is a recreational keelboat, built predominantly of fiberglass with a balsa-cored cabin and wood trim.
 It has a fractional sloop rig, a raked stem, a slightly reverse transom, a transom-hung rudder controlled by a tiller and a centerboard keel.

 The boat has a draft of 4.00 ft with the centerboard extended and 1.00 ft with it retracted, allowing beaching or ground transportation on a trailer.

-The boat is normally fitted with a small 2 to 6 hp outboard motor for docking and maneuvering.
+The boat is normally fitted with a small 2 to 6 hp outboard motor for docking and maneuvering with racing oriented owners preferring lighter weight outboards as the boat is sensitive to weight astern.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two quarter berths in the main cabin under the cockpit.
 The head is located just aft of the bow cabin on the starboard side.
 Cabin headroom is 42 in.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

 The design has a hull speed of 5.52 kn.